Find Affordable College Courses

 Birmingham, AL

-You’ll be in good company if you decide to attend Samford University.
-It ranked #3 on our 2023 Best Health Professions Schools in Alabama list.
-Located in the large suburb of Birmingham, Samford is a private not-for-profit school with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Samford University.
+The school came in at #3 on this year’s Best Health Professions Schools in Alabama list.
+Located in the large suburb of Birmingham, Samford is a private not-for-profit college with a medium-sized student population.

 Health Professions majors at Samford take out an average of $19,000 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $518.